FForzano/FForzano.github.io/ANIMATION_ARCHITECTURE.md

 ## Overview

-This document describes the anti-flickering animation system implemented in the portfolio to eliminate card flickering during scroll.
+This document describes the anti-flickering animation system implemented in the portfolio to eliminate card flickering during scroll and provide excellent accessibility support.

 ## Problem